Insight-Group/MFIN7036/sentiment-analysis-machine-learning-prediction-based-on-big-dataset.md

 | SVM                      | 26.45% | 23.86% | 32.15% | 24.58% |

 With a larger amount of trained tweets, the accuracies of all the three models does not improves as expected while judging the sentiment other twitter datasets.
 The model is trained to be more suitable for this dataset, it does not mean that it can be more suitable for judging the sentiment of other datasets.
-The accuracies of those trained by Fusun Pharma twitter dataset are all above 80%, much higher than those trained by this dataset.
+The accuracies of those trained by Fosun Pharma twitter dataset are all above 80%, much higher than those trained by this dataset.